-I’m Heather Sage, an E-RYT 200 through the National Yoga Alliance, and though I rarely teach in a professional setting anymore, I’m still a yoga educator; all of those years of teaching inform what I do today.
+I’m Heather Sage Church, an E-RYT 200 through the National Yoga Alliance, and though I rarely teach in a professional setting anymore, I’m still a yoga educator; all of those years of teaching inform what I do today.
 Those years, the practice, the philosophy; it’s all in me.
 It’s part of who I am.
 It’s a lens in which I’ll forever view life.
 My personal writing life was born in those years.
-It was a catalyst to a new way of being.
+It was a catalyst to a new way of BEing.

-My current practice is a blend of writing, yoga (asana, pranayama, living the discipline), spending time in nature, mindfulness, embodiment, blogging, and anything else that brings me back to center.
-In terms of teaching, I now do more of it through writing than in a classroom setting.
-I wrote a short nonfiction book, Yoga Prayers, about the history of yoga, with links to essays about the 8 limbs and I’m currently working on a new book, of poetry.
+My current daily practice is a blend of writing, yoga (asana, pranayama, living the discipline), journaling, spending time in nature, mindfulness, embodiment (felt-sense practices), blogging, observing and living within the rhythm of the moon and natural cycles of the earth, and anything else that brings me back to center.
+In terms of teaching, I now do more through writing and coaching than in a yoga studio.

 I blog, journal and write to make sense of life in the hopes that it resonates with others.
 I am a life-long learner and I love to educate and inspire.